We originally posted Erika Snyder's story in June of 2017, just less than a year after she had spinal fusion surgery at Gillette.

 The Surgery and Recovery

 The Snyders scheduled Erika’s surgery for the earliest possible date, and Erika had the surgery in early August.
-The procedure Guillaume performed fused Erika’s spine from her T3 –L1 vertebrae.
+The procedure Guillaume performed fused Erika’s spine from her T3 to her L1 vertebrae.

 Straight Shooter, Respected on All Sides